MartinBradbury/science_quiz/README.md

         * The most complex function has a cyclomatic complexity value of 8 while the median is 1.

 ### Unfixed Bugs
-*   On desktop, selecting a different browser tag during the test correctly continues the count down but the timer bar pauses.
-When the test tab is reselected, timer is correct but timerbar is not.
+*   On desktop devices: Tabbing out of the test once started loses the window focus.
+This causes the timerbar to stop counting down.
+The numbers work correctly.
+This will be corrected in the future by ensuring when the test has started, the window is always the focus even if tabbed out.

 ## Lighthouse results